m-reuter/arpackpp/INSTALL.md

 # arpackpp installation

 The arpackpp library consists of header files and can be installed without compiling.
-However, to compile the examples or a program that includes these headers, it is necessary to install some libraries first.
+However, to compile the tests / examples or a program that includes these headers, it is necessary to install some libraries first.

 ## Install Headers Only